nappa85/the_bored_devs/Why MD-Aggregator?.md

 It needs an access token to access repo files and few other infos, depending on the platform, then once an hour it caches all repo file list.<br/>
 When cache is renewed, also template cache is renewed, this way there is nothing to wait for on user request.

-Template file is a mustache file an has access only to the list of folders and MarkDown files, it's up to template implementors decide what to do with it.<br/>
+Template file is a mustache file and has access only to the list of folders and MarkDown files, it's up to template implementors decide what to do with it.<br/>
 On default implementation, it is printed as an unordered list (`<UL>`) and, on page load, via javascript, it's quickly recombined as a tree.

 The base idea is that minor logics can be moved on client side, via javascript, to light up server work without the user noticing any slowdown.